 As with people of all ages, past experiences and emotional development greatly influence

 realization of their own death threatens all of these objectives.
+Denial and defiant

-may feel alone in their struggle, and scared, and angry.
+and scared, and angry.

-to their thoughts, and provide reassurance to ease their fears.
+reassure them, and ease their fears.